A GMless Goblin Oneshot

 It was a short game due to time constraints, but even though we didn't do a whole lot, it was a lot of fun!
 From what I could tell, everyone felt like they played a huge part in the story, and we never actually knew what was going to happen next.
 It was a bit awkward at first since none of us have done any improv classes, but we still had a great time, with no prep.
 We may end up continuing this story since it went so well.

-rpg fate play report no gm oneshot we be goblins
+Tags: fate core no gm oneshot play report ttrpg we be goblins

 Older Post Newer Post